kaiserbergin/NBomber.Website/src/docs/docs/overview.md

 ### Create hello world load test

-Let's fist start with an empty hello world example to get more familiar with NBomber.
+Let's first start with an empty hello world example to get more familiar with NBomber.
 In this example, we will define one simple Step and Scenario which does nothing.

 <Tabs
   groupId="example"